estidlore/litus/docs/random/sample.md

 # sample

-Samples elements from an array randomly, optionally using weights to influence the likelihood of selecting elements.
+Samples elements from an array randomly, optionally using weights to influence the likelihood of selecting elements

 `Since v1.5.0`

 ## Arguments

-- `data: T[]` - The array to sample from.
+- `data: T[]` - The array to sample from
-- `size: number` - The number of elements to sample.
+- `size: number` - The number of elements to sample
-- `weights?: number[]` (optional) - Array of weights, where each weight corresponds to the likelihood of selecting the respective element.
+- `weights?: number[]` (optional) - Array of weights, where each weight corresponds to the likelihood of selecting the respective element

 ## Returns

-`T[]` - A new array containing the sampled elements.
+`T[]` - A new array containing the sampled elements

 ## Usage